rsdoiel/antenna/archives/2025/planet_2025.24.md

 ---

-## Paul Murphy returning to Ireland after Egypt detention
+## Paul Murphy returns to Ireland after Egypt detention

 date: 2025-06-17, from: RTÉ News

-People Before Profit TD Paul Murphy, who was detained twice in Egypt while participating in the Global March to Gaza, will return to Ireland today.
+People Before Profit TD Paul Murphy, who was detained twice in Egypt while participating in the Global March to Gaza, has returned to Ireland.

 <br>